-Hailed as a musician of “sophistication and elegance,” Australian/Chinese pianist, Dr Theresa Leung has distinguished herself as soloist, collaborative pianist, chamber musician and pedagogue, throughout North America, Europe and Australia.
+Hailed as a musician of “sophistication and elegance,” Australian-Chinese pianist, Dr Theresa Leung has distinguished herself as soloist, collaborative pianist, chamber musician and pedagogue, throughout North America, Europe and Australia.
+She is currently a Casual/Visiting Academic in Collaborative Piano (equivalent to a visiting lecturer in the USA), at the University of Sydney- Sydney Conservatorium of Music, Artist-in-Residence at International Grammar School, and faculty member of The King's School.
 Formerly, Visiting Assistant Professor and Post-doctoral Scholar in Collaborative Piano at Indiana University's Jacobs School of Music, USA, she is frequently invited to collaborate with instrumentalists, including members of the Boston Symphony Orchestra, New York Philharmonic, Cleveland Orchestra, and Sydney Symphony Orchestra, among others.
 In recent times, these include collaborations with Richard Svoboda and Robert Sheena of the Boston Symphony Orchestra, and trio performances for the Boston Wind Society’s Double Reed Day with Sheena and Richard Ranti.
 Other recent collaborations include performances with Amelia Farrugia (opera singer), Sergiu Schwartz , Charles Castleman, Cyrus Forough (violins), Otis Murphy (saxophone), William Ludwig, Kathleen McLean and Christopher Millard (bassoons), James Campbell, Eli Eban and Howard Klug (clarinets), Kathryn Lukas (flute), Linda Strommen (oboe) and Jeff Nelson (horn).

 Dr Leung completed the Doctor of Musical Arts degree at New England Conservatory (Boston, USA), Master of Music degree from the Cleveland Institute of Music (USA), Artist Diploma from the Glenn Gould School (Royal Conservatory of Music, Toronto, Canada), Bachelor of Music from the University of New South Wales (Sydney, Australia), Licentiate of Music diploma (L.Mus.A) and Associate of Music diploma (A.Mus.A).
 She was placed First in the State in HSC 2 Unit Music and Extension Music, and attended St. Andrew's Cathedral School (Sydney), MLC School (Burwood) and Tara Junior School (North Parramatta).
 Important mentors include Vivian Hornik Weilerstein, Jonathan Feldman, Dr Cameron Stowe, Virginia Weckstrom, John Perry, Jennifer King, Daniel Shapiro, Marc Durand, Leon Fleisher, Richard Svoboda, Donald Weilerstein, Roger Tapping and the Cavani Quartet.